RadhaRamanJha/RadhaRamanJha/README.md

 - NPTEL Certified in:
   - Data Analytics in Python
   - Introduction to Database Systems
   - Programming, Data Structures, and Algorithms using Python
-- Currently learning:
   - Machine Learning
+  - Essential Mathematics for Machine Learning

 ---